2-Bed Stone House Near Uzès with 8,200m² Garden & Building Plot in Goudargues

 Picture 1

 A Tranquil Retreat in the Heart of Languedoc-Roussillon Imagine waking up to the gentle rustle of leaves and the soft chirping of birds in the serene countryside of Gard, France.
 This expansive 9-bedroom house, nestled in the picturesque village of Collorgues, offers a unique blend of rustic charm and modern convenience, making it the perfect vacation home or second residence for those seeking a peaceful escape.
 A Home That Tells a Story As you step into this 300 m² property, you're greeted by a sense of warmth and hospitality.
 The house is thoughtfully designed across three levels, each offering its own distinct experience.
 The garden level features two independent cottages, a T2 and a T4, each fully furnished and equipped, ready to welcome guests or provide a private retreat for family members.
-The first floor boasts a sun-drenched living room that opens onto a spacious terrace, offering unobstructed views of the lush garden and the rolling countryside beyond.
+The first floor boasts a sun-drenched living room that opens onto a spacious terrace, offering panoramic views of the lush garden and the rolling countryside beyond.
 Here, you can enjoy leisurely breakfasts or evening cocktails as the sun sets over the horizon.
-The top level, a converted attic, provides two additional bedrooms, perfect for children or guests, along with a shower room and separate toilet.
-This layout ensures privacy and comfort for all occupants, making it ideal for large families or those who love to entertain.
-Embrace the Outdoors The property's 4728 m² plot is a haven for outdoor enthusiasts.
-The wooded garden offers a delightful mix of sun and shade, perfect for lazy afternoons or energetic games.
-A sparkling swimming pool invites you to cool off during the warm summer months, while the summer kitchen and barbecue area are perfect for al fresco dining.
-For those who enjoy a bit of friendly competitio ... click here to read more
+The top level, a converted attic, provides two additional bedrooms, perfect for children or visiting friends.
+Each room is designed to maximize comfort and privacy, ensuring that every guest feels at home.
+A Lifestyle of Leisure and Adventure The property's outdoor amenities are a testament to its potential as a vacation haven.
+The expansive 4728 m² plot is a playground for both relaxation and recreation.
+A sparkling swimming pool invites you to cool off on warm summer days, while the surrounding lounge area and summer kitchen with a barbecue set the stage for memorable gatherings with loved ones.
+For those who enjoy a bit of friendly competition, the pétanque court ... click here to read more

 Picture 1